ThatFatKidsMom/Gesture-Tracker/README.md

 ## **How to use**
 Place your hands into the hands of another player and enable the system.
 >Ensure that the other player is making a fist gesture during calibration for best results.
-They must not open their hand, loosen their grasp, or do a peace sign until the indicator on their hand dissapears.
+They must not open their hand, loosen their grasp, or do a peace sign until the indicator on their hand disappears.

 ## **How it works**
 [Video](https://youtu.be/dhVPa6VImDc)